Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Acknowledgments

-We thank Alexander Frolov for his contribution in developing the infrastructure needed to scale our experiments to an AWS cluster.
+\else \mypara{Acknowledgments.} \fi We thank Alexander Frolov for contributing to the AWS infrastructure needed to scale our experiments.
 This work was funded by NSF grants CNS-1564102, CNS-1704615, and CNS-1933655 as well as generous support from IC3 industry partners.
+Philip Daian is a co-founder of Flashbots, a research and product organization developing solutions related to MEV, and has financial interests in several decentralized exchange protocols.
 Any opinions, findings, conclusions, or recommendations expressed here are those of the authors and may not reflect those of these sponsors.